 The Russian witch is described as a deformed, scraggly old woman with bony legs, a very long crooked nose, piercing cold eyes, and iron teeth.
-Her demeanor is powerful and unpredictable.
-Her intention is to instill fear and guarded respect in anyone who encounters her.
-Every body part of the Baba witch is grotesque.
+Every single body part, including her eyes, ears, feet, hands, and mouth are grotesque and deformed.
+With a demeanor that is powerful and highly tempestuous, she instills fear and guarded respect in everyone that encounters her.

 House of Baba Yaga

-The Russian Baba witch lives deep in the forest in a hut that rests on giant chicken legs that can move around the forest to make it harder for anyone to find her.
-The windows serve as eyes to watch over her domain and the fence post around the hut is built out of human bones and is topped with human skulls.
-When her house moves it spins while emitting a screeching noise, until it comes to settle down with groans and creaks.
-And it prefers to turn its back toward all visitors.
+The Russian Baba witch lives deep in the dark forest.
+She owns a hut that’s more like an animal than a house, for it rests on skinny chicken legs that move around in the forest to evade anyone looking for the witch.
+The lively windows serve as spying eyes that watch over her forest domain, while the fence posts around the hut are built out of old human bones.
+Human skulls sit atop each fence post.
+When her house moves, it spins while emitting a screeching noise until it comes to settle down with groans and creaks.
+Perhaps shy or aloof, the witches hut will turn its back toward all visitors.

-Various versions of the Baba Yaga witch story state that she is either a single witch or a trio of witches who all have the same name.
-Most tales say that she rides around the forest in a giant mortar.
-She also uses her mortar and pestle to grind up the bones of the people she eats.
-When flying, she uses the huge pestle like a rudder.
-She holds it in her right hand while she holds a broom in her left hand to wipe away her trail.
-A few tales have her using the traditional witches’ broom for transportation.
-The baba witch can remove her hands from her body so she can have them do her bidding.
+Various versions of the Baba Yaga witch story state that she is either a single witch or a trio of witches who all share the same name.
+Most tales say that she rides around the forest in a giant mortar that she uses with a pestle to grind up the bones of the people she eats.
+When flying, she holds the pestle in her right hand and a broom in her left.
+The pestle works like a rudder that steers her.
+The broom wipes away all of her trails so that no one can find her.
+In other versions of the tale, she alternatively flies around on a traditional witches’ broom.
+Baba Yaga can remove her hands from her body so she can have them do her bidding.